"Quality is the parent, the source of all subjects and objects." - Robert Pirsig

 a) Exhaustive, b) Has the most important information in these fields, c) Is presented in a logical order, d) Has a good choice of excerpts from these Google Found Documents, or e) Even has an adequate balance of topics covered.

-…You will find that for each article, listed we have presented perhaps too much information, and trust you the reader, can select what is of interest, and skip otherwise.
+…You will find that for each article listed, we have presented perhaps too much information, and trust that you the reader, can select what is of interest, and skip otherwise.
 This information is presented for what it is worth, in hopes, that it will be useful and revealing to those who are Friends In Mind!

-WHAT HAVE I LEARNED FROM ALL THESE WEBPAGES LISTED BELOW?:
+WHAT HAVE I HENRY GURR, LEARNED FROM THESE WEBPAGES LISTED BELOW?:

 ...
 Strange to say, I have not learned much at all!
 These Researchers & Thinkers, each have their own starting point and from there go on to develop their own conclusions, none of which go in similar directions.- The results of each of these workers does not fit or support the works other workers.
 Thus, for me, there is no sense of emerging convergence on what are the better conclusions, or even the better ways to go.